-We are also subject to current and evolving E.U. and U.K. laws in relation to the use of cookies and other tracking technologies as well as e-marketing practices, including European Directive (2002/58/EC) in the E.U. and the Privacy and Electronic Communications (EC Directive) Regulations 2003 in the U.K. Recent European court and regulator decisions are driving increased attention to cookies and other tracking technologies.
-If the trend of increasing enforcement by regulators including in relation to the strict approach to opt-in consent for all but essential use cases, as seen in recent guidance and decisions, continues, this could lead to substantial costs, require significant systems changes, limit the effectiveness of our marketing activities, divert the attention of our technology personnel, adversely affect our margins, and subject us to additional liabilities.
+We are also subject to current and evolving E.U. and U.K. laws in relation to the use of cookies and other tracking technologies and e-marketing practices.
+In the E.U. and U.K., informed consent is required for the placement of certain cookies on an individual's device and for direct electronic marketing.
+Consent is tightly defined and includes a prohibition on pre-checked consents and a requirement to obtain separate consents for each type of cookie or similar technology.
+Recent European court and regulator decisions are driving increased attention to cookies and other tracking technologies.
+If the trend of increasing enforcement by regulators including in relation to the strict approach to opt-in consent for all but essential use cases, as seen in recent guidance and decisions, continues, this could lead to additional costs, require significant systems changes, limit the effectiveness of our marketing activities, divert the attention of our technology personnel, adversely affect our margins, and subject us to additional liabilities.
 In light of the complex and evolving nature of E.U., E.U. member state and U.K. laws in relation to cookies and other tracking technologies as well as e-marketing, there can be no assurances that we will be successful in our efforts to comply with such laws and violations of such laws could result in regulatory investigations, fines, orders to cease or change our use of such technologies, as well as civil claims including class actions, and reputational damage.

-In the United States, there are numerous federal, state and local regulations on privacy, data protection and cybersecurity that govern the processing of personal information and other information.
+In the United States, there are numerous federal, state and local regulations on privacy, data protection and cybersecurity that govern the processing of Personal Information and other information.
 The scope of these laws and regulations is expanding and evolving and may be subject to differing interpretations.
 For example, we are considered a "financial institution" under the federal Gramm-Leach Bliley Act (the "GLBA").
 The GLBA regulates, among other things, the use of certain information about individuals ("non-public personal information") in the context of the provision of financial services, including by banks and other financial institutions.
 The GLBA includes both a "Privacy Rule," which imposes obligations on financial institutions relating to the use or disclosure of non-public personal information, and a "Safeguards Rule," which imposes obligations on financial institutions and, indirectly, their service providers to implement and maintain physical, administrative and technological measures to protect the security of non-public personal information.
 Any failure to comply with the GLBA could result in substantial financial penalties.

-In addition, certain states have adopted new or modified privacy and security laws and regulations that may apply to our business.
-For example, the California Consumer Privacy Act ("CCPA") went into effect in 2020 and imposes obligations on certain businesses that process personal information of California residents.
-Among other things, the CCPA: requires disclosures to such residents about the data collection, use and sharing practices of covered businesses; provides such individuals expanded rights to access, delete, and correct their personal information, and opt-out of certain sales or transfers of personal information; and provides such individuals with a private right of action and statutory damages for certain data breaches.
-The enactment of the CCPA is prompting a wave of similar legislative developments in other states in the United States, creating a patchwork of overlapping, but not identical, state laws.
-Many other states are currently reviewing or proposing the need for greater regulation of the collection, sharing, use and other processing of information related to individuals for marketing purposes or otherwise, and there remains increased interest at the federal level as well.
-In order to comply with the varying state laws around data privacy, data security and data breaches, we must maintain adequate security measures, which require significant investments in resources and ongoing attention.
+In addition, many states have adopted new or modified privacy and security laws and regulations that may apply to our business.
+For example, the California Consumer Privacy Act ("CCPA") went into effect in 2020 and imposes obligations on certain businesses that process Personal Information of California residents.
+Among other things, the CCPA: requires disclosures to such residents about the data collection, use and disclosure practices of covered businesses; provides such individuals with expanded rights to access, delete, and correct their Personal Information, and opt-out of certain sales or disclosures of Personal Information; and provides such individuals with a private right of action and statutory damages for certain data breaches.
+The enactment of the CCPA prompted a wave of similar legislative developments in other states in the United States, creating a patchwork of overlapping, but not identical, state laws.
+Many other states have enacted comprehensive state privacy laws, or are currently reviewing or proposing the need for greater regulation related to the collection, disclosure, use and other processing of Personal Information and there remains increased interest at the federal level as well.